CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 Going back to our previous example, it's common to want to map a continuous range of numeric data like population density data, to a continuous range of colors, for example, the range of colors between black and yellow.

-This is very easy to do with CARTO VL, as shown before you just need use:
+This is very easy to do with CARTO VL, as shown before you just need to use:
  ```CARTOVL_Viz
 color: ramp($population_density, [black, yellow])
  ```